plasmax/Prior-Depth-Anything/README.md

 ### More options:

 #### &ensp;&ensp;Model Configurations
-- `fmde_dir`: Directory of the coarse-stage coarse alignment model backbone.
-- `cmde_dir`: Directory of the fine-stage fine alignment model backbone.
+- `mde_dir`: Directory of the monocular depth model backbone.
 - `ckpt_dir`: Directory of the fine-stage model fintuned by us.
 - `frozen_model_size`: Specify the size of the coarse-stage model(choices=['vits', 'vitb', 'vitl']).
 - `conditioned_model_size`: Specify the size of the fine-stage model(choices=['vits', 'vitb', 'vitl'(coming soon...)]).